Kedai Rakyat 1Malaysia

 MRT Retail Sdn.
-Bhd., doing business as Kedai Rakyat 1Malaysia (KR1M) (unofficial English title: 1Malaysia Grocery Stores) is a government-owned chain of convenience stores in Malaysia.
+Bhd., doing business as Kedai Rakyat 1Malaysia (KR1M) (unofficial English title: 1Malaysia Grocery Stores) was a government-owned chain of convenience stores in Malaysia.
 It was established as part of the national campaign of 1Malaysia.
 Due to declining turnout rates and support from the public, it has closed all locations in 2017.

 History

 In 2011, the 1Malaysia franchise branched off into a grocery store franchise going by the name Kedai Rakyat 1Malaysia (KR1M), with the first store being located at the Kelana Jaya Line Light Rail Transit (LRT) station in Kelana Jaya.
 The franchise was aimed at allowing the low income group to obtain cheaper groceries, potentially bringing support to 1Malaysia.

 In July 2017, the chain began closing down its stores as the government had terminated the contract with MYDIN, the operator of the 1Malaysia stores, due to alleged goods within the stores were priced higher than the market value.